 Our Latest trip to the USA is a 5 Night City Break to the big apple.
-This is our First trip to New York since starting the blog do the first time we traveled with the specific intention of researching for the site.
+This is our first trip to New York since starting the blog and the first time we traveled with the specific intention of researching for the site.
 We still had a whole lot of fun things planned and intended to travel with real purpose.
-This we did but it left us ridiculously exhausted every day and not able to update the Blog Daily as planned.
+This we did, but it left us ridiculously exhausted every day and not able to update the Blog Daily as planned.
 So we stuck to our social channels and will update as a slightly delayed blog as opposed to a live Blog.

 Day 1 Starts off in Heathrow as we woke up in our Travelodge hotel 10mins from the airport.
 We had driven down the night before and stayed over in a £29.99 room.
-With Parking for 6 days at the NCP FlightPath Carpark for £43.
+Parking for 6 days at the NCP FlightPath Carpark was £43.
 This saved us over £150 per person on flights out of Heathrow rather than Manchester.

 We had booked with Virgin Atlantic, who are our preferred Airline for a very reasonable £360 per person return in their Economy Classic Bracket.
-However, we will discuss that in another post as Out outbound leg was a Delta Codeshare, so the new three-tier economy Virgin have employed was not applicable to this flight.
+However, we will discuss that in another post as Out outbound leg was a Delta Codeshare, so the new three-tier economy Virgin has employed was not applicable to this flight.
 Instead, we would be on a Delta flight in the Main Cabin.
 Which we were pretty wary of as our last flight with Delta was a little underwhelming!